Joseph is the Vice President of Customer Success at ClearPoint

 Nothing about the OKR framework, for example, forces you to take a balanced view of strategy.
 Your OKRs could all be tied to finances or operations.
 Having the Balanced Scorecard’s mixture of performance metrics helps managers and decision-makers understand the trade-offs they’re making as part of long-term, strategic decisions.

-The BSC has been adapted in many different ways over the years, with organizations putting their own personal twist on it.
-One recent development we’ve seen among our customers is the addition of a goals layer.
+The BSC has been adapted in different ways over the years, with organizations putting their own personal twist on it.
+One recent development we’ve seen among our customers is the addition of a goals layer, which are more tactical in nature than objectives.
+For example, an objective to increase profitability could be accomplished by setting a goal to drive revenue from new markets.
+This adaptation gives an organization greater flexibility when executing and reporting on strategy.

 Organizations often have an overwhelming amount of data to sift through, but if you’ve built your scorecard correctly, you have a more focused way of gathering, collecting, and reporting on the data that’s most important to your strategy.
-The scorecard framework clarifies your areas of focus, and it becomes easier to track and share the results of your scorecard monthly or quarterly.

 Think of it like this: There will always be an infinite amount of work, but having a strategy ensures people are doing the right work.